LoginRadius/engineering-portal/GUIDELINES.md

 ## Some tips that you can keep in mind while writing the blog.

-- Keep post's language simple and easy to understand, we are making our blogs for the mass and our audience doesn't need to be only native English speakers
+- Keep post's language simple and easy to understand, we are making our blogs for the mass and our audience doesn't need to be only native English speakers.

-- Use short paragraphs, break down longer paragraphs into smaller one, people lose their interest more while reading a long paragraph
+- Use short paragraphs, break down longer paragraphs into smaller one, people lose their interest more while reading a long paragraph.

-- Use headers to structure your post, use large headers for the main heading and smaller for sub-sections in it
+- Use headers to structure your post, use large headers for the main heading and smaller for sub-sections in it.

-- Try to use complete words then abbreviations, spell out an acronym that isn’t well-known
+- Try to use complete words then abbreviations, spell out an acronym that isn’t well-known.

 - If your code contains a code snippet, don't forget to syntax highlighting it, You can also specify the programming language for which you want syntax highlighting.
   **For example:** in markdown typing, ```js will give you JavaScript syntax highlighting.

-- Try to use images/screenshots in your post to example things better, images are also visible when you share the post in social media
+- Try to use images/screenshots in your post to example things better, images are also visible when you share the post in social media.

-- Always provide a GitHub demo link whenever you post contains the code.
+- Always provide a GitHub demo link whenever your post contains any code.

-- Simplicity, Ease of Implementation of the content, developer-friendly and effectiveness
+- Simplicity, Ease of Implementation of the content, developer-friendly and effectiveness.